Formula One: Five conclusions after Nico Rosberg edges out Lewis Hamilton

 Jenson Button and Felipe Massa have over 550 race starts between them.
 The pit lane's guard of honor for Massa in Sao Paulo is just a small indication of what the Brazilian has meant to the sport.

 A mechanical failure on Sunday wasn't the way 2009 world champion Button deserved to bow out.
 But their departure gives chance to some new blood.
-Belgium's Stoffel Vandoorne finally gets his shot at McLaren; while 18-year-old Canadian Lance Stroll replaces Massa at Williams.
+Belgium's Stoffel Vandoorne finally gets his shot at McLaren, while 18-year-old Canadian Lance Stroll replaces Massa at Williams.

 New faces, new figureheads